-When workers are monitored inadequately, it may be due to monitoring records that are incomplete, missing, or unclear.
-When this occurs external dose reconstruction must consider options to estimate all or a portion of a worker's dose and the associated uncertainty.
+When workers were monitored inadequately, it might have been due to incomplete, missing, or unclear monitoring records.
+In these cases external dose reconstruction must consider options to estimate all or a portion of a worker's dose and the associated uncertainty.

-If the individual has sufficient monitoring records before and after the missing records, the dose to assign can be interpolated.
-The interpolation, or gap fill, which could be a simple average between the monitoring periods, is considered reasonable provided the work practices, radiological protection measures, and administrative and engineering controls did not change.
-Gap fill can be conducted only if there is no indication, whether from the claimant, worker, site radiological, or DOL records, that a radiological incident resulting in a higher exposure occurred during the period of missing records or that the worker's job duties or the exposure potential changed during the gap period.
-All documents associated with the claim should be reviewed to determine that there were no significant changes in the worker's job duties or exposure.
+If there are sufficient monitoring records before and after the missing records, the dose to assign can be interpolated.
+The interpolation, or gap fill (which could be a simple average between the monitoring periods), is considered reasonable if the work practices, radiological protection measures, and administrative and engineering controls did not change.
+Gap fill can be conducted only if there is no indication from the claimant, worker, site radiological, or DOL records that a radiological incident resulting in a higher exposure occurred during the period of missing records or that the worker's job duties or the exposure potential changed during the gap period.
+All documents associated with the claim should be reviewed to determine there were no significant changes in the worker's job duties or exposure.
 Examples of information that could indicate significant changes in a worker's job duties or exposure include:

-- Information (e.g., from telephone interviews, DOL records, etc.) that the worker changed jobs during the period in question. - Significant changes in the recorded dose in the covered periods surrounding the missing dosimeter records. - Information about incidents occurring during the period in question.
+- Information (e.g., from telephone interviews, DOL records) that the worker changed jobs during the period in question. - Significant recorded dose changes during the covered periods surrounding the missing dosimeter records. - Information about incidents occurring during the period in question.

 The length of the gap fill period is dependent on the surrounding dosimetry exchange frequency, whether it was weekly, monthly, quarterly, or semiannually.
-The gap period must be bounded on both ends with reported dosimetry information and should only be used to address a gap equal to an exchange period that is bounded on both sides by provided dosimetry data.
-An example would be a worker with first and third quarter dosimeter results, but no dosimeter results in the second quarter.
-If the claim information (e.g., the worker site records, telephone interview, etc.) do not indicate a change in employment and there is no indication that a higher exposure occurred during the period of missing records (as discussed in the previous paragraph), then dose may be assigned for the second quarter that aligns with the dose assigned in the first and third quarters.
+The gap period must be bounded on both ends with reported dosimetry information.
+This information should only be used to address a gap equal to an exchange period that is bounded on both sides by provided dosimetry data.
+An example is a worker with first- and third-quarter dosimeter results, but no dosimeter results for the second quarter.
+If the claim information (e.g., the worker site records, telephone interview) does not indicate a change in employment and there is no indication that a higher exposure occurred during the period of missing records (as discussed in the previous paragraph), then dose may be assigned for the second quarter that aligns with the assigned dose for the first and third quarters.

-Site-specific guidance about dosimetry practices should also be reviewed because some site guidance documents are more prescriptive in their methods for gap fill based on site-specific dosimetry practices.
-In addition, the dose reconstructor should ensure that all dosimetry records are evaluated and that any gap fill that is used aligns with them as appropriate (e.g., if an annual result is available ensure the amount of recorded and gap fill dose does not exceed the annual dose).
+Site-specific guidance about dosimetry practices should be reviewed because some site guidance documents are more prescriptive in their methods for gap fill.
+In addition, the dose reconstructor should evaluate all dosimetry records to ensure that gap filling aligns with those records as appropriate (e.g., if an annual result is available, the amount of recorded and gap fill dose must not exceed the annual dose).

 The assignment of dose using adjacent dosimetry information as described above should be the first method for assigning dose for a missing dosimetry exchange period.
-If monitoring data is not available, coworker data might represent a good option in cases involving missing or incomplete records.
+If monitoring data is not available, coworker data might provide a good option in cases involving missing or incomplete records.
 For records that are unclear, dose reconstruction management should be notified so an acceptable approach can be determined, which could involve requesting additional information from DOE.